Public-Health-Scotland/National-Stats-Template/README.md

   	![Footer example](https://github.com/NHS-NSS-transforming-publications/Images/blob/master/RMarkdown2.PNG)

-  	* Then go to Insert – Footer – Save Selection to Footer Gallery.
+  	* Then go to *Insert – Footer – Save Selection to Footer Gallery*.
 Give it a name (e.g. ISD_Publication_Footer) and click OK.

 * Save the VBA macro:
-	* Go to View – Macros – View Macros.
+	* Go to *View – Macros – View Macros*.
 Type the macro name you want to save this as (e.g. SetStyleOfTables) and click Create.
 It will open up the VBA developer window.
 	* Copy the following code to the developer window and click the Save button to save the macro.

 ```vba